augustinh22/msc_markdown/source/06_Outlook.md

 -- using semi-concepts in other ways
 Many new applications exist or are being envisioned for EO data cubes.
 These applications range from creating custom mosaics or composites (i.e. most recent cloud free over a user defined time span, seasonal composites), to various time-series analyses.
 Much research has been invested in looking at the dynamics of water.
 Surface water is a feature that can be relatively well discerned from other types of land cover, whether using radar or optical data sources.

-# Privacy and monitoring

-- at least something about spatial resolution, temporal frequency and public vs. private sector
-- what is privacy in terms of regular global EO data collection?
-- maybe reference other kinds of big spatial data (e.g. Strava)

 ## Livelihood-related Crisis Indicators \label{sec:livelihood}